 The Residence Registration Office (Bürgerbüro) is in charge of your registration and also provides registration certificates, police clearances (DE), household certificates (DE), and notarizations for authorities.

-In Germany, any person residing in a city, town or village for more than three months must register themselves within 7 days of moving into a new home.
+In Germany, any person residing in a city, town or village for more than three months must register themselves within two weeks of moving into a new home.

 It is then of absolute importance that you place your name on your letter box at your new residence, as your life-long tax-identification number will be sent to you by mail.

 When you register, you will be asked about your church affiliation.
 If you are a member of the Catholic or Protestant church, you will automatically be submitted to pay German church tax.

 If you happen to hold principle residency in a different city within Germany, please note that Munich claims a percentage of the annual basic rent for second home taxation.

 According to Bavarian Registration Law, confirmation of your registration must be presented to your landlord.top